 Scholarships may be available.
 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.

-Normally a minimum of an upper second class honours degree or a GPA of 3.0 on a 4-point scale or an equivalent professional qualification, and a minimum of five years management experience.
+Normally a minimum of an upper second class honours degree or a GPA of 3.0 on a 4-point scale or an equivalent professional qualification, and a minimum of five years experience with evidence of management.
 Please contact us if you would like to discuss this in more detail.

 We accept a range of qualifications from different countries - learn more about international entry requirements.
 Our country pages show you what qualifications we accept from your country.